 ---|---|---|

-Progesterone | Bone formation | Stimulation of osteoblasts and cellular differentiation |
+Progesterone | Bone formation | Stimulation of osteoblasts and cell differentiation |

 Estrogens | Reduction of resorption | Calcium absorption and regulation via osteoprotegerin |

-"If this anti-glucocorticoid effect of progesterone also applies to bones, then postmenopausal osteoporosis could be, in part, a disease related to a deficiency in progesterone." - Feldman et al.
+If this anti-glucocorticoid effect of progesterone also applies to the bones, then postmenopausal osteoporosis might, in part, be a condition linked to a deficiency in progesterone. - Feldman et al.

 Research Results and Scientific Evidence

-Treatment | Effect on the DMO | Annual Variation |
+Processing | Effect on the DMO | Annual Variation |

 ---|---|---|

-Estrogens alone | Moderate increase | +1.3% |
+Estrogens only | Moderate increase | +1.3% |

-Estrogens + progestogens | Stronger increase | +1.7 % |
+Estrogens + progestins | Greater increase | +1.7% |

-Without treatment | Marked loss | –2,0 % |
+Without treatment | Significant loss | –2,0 % |

-Methodology and Study Protocols
+Study Methodology and Protocols

-The prospective E3N study, which followed 80,000 French women over eight years, revealed that micronized progesterone, unlike synthetic progestins, is better tolerated when combined with estrogens.
+The E3N prospective study, which followed 80,000 French women over eight years, revealed that micronized progesterone, unlike synthetic progestins, is better tolerated when combined with estrogens.

 Natural vs. Synthetic Hormonal Options